Fix MacBook Trackpad Not Working after Sequoia Update

 Solution #2: Double-Click Trackpad Not Working or Unresponsive

-• Change Double Click speed to normal speed because the fastest Speed for Double click doesn’t record if you are tapping a finger on Rampage at normal speed.
+• Change the double-click speed to normal speed because the fastest speed for Double-clicking doesn’t record if you are tapping a finger on Rampage at normal speed.
 I recommend setting that speed to medium speed.
 Follow this step,

 • On MacOS Monterey: Apple logo from top Mac Menu > System Preferences > Accessibility> Mouse & Trackpad > Now Change Double Click speed to normal on the slider.